gnietof/QREST/README.md

 ```

 #### Estimators
-- Run an Estimator primitive with one observable but no parameters or precission.
+- Run an Estimator primitive with one observable but no parameters or precision.
 ```java
 	Backend backend = service.backend(BACKEND);